A look at what provinces and territories have said about COVID-19 vaccine plans

 British Columbia

-She says the vaccine brings hope but the "storm" of the pandemic has yet to pass as a large number of infections and deaths continue.

-Because the Pfizer vaccine needs to be stored at ultracold temperatures, officials will bring people to the vaccine instead of the vaccine to the people, she previously said..

-Henry says workers in long-term care facilities will be the first to get the doses starting this week.
+Workers in long-term care facilities are at the top of the list to get the vaccine.

 —